 2. Mounted Frames

-A more traditional style of framing.
-'Mounts' can generally extend the life of prints as their purpose is to raise any glass or perspex off the surface of the artwork.
+This is a more traditional style of framing, but still very popular.
+The card 'mounts' can generally extend the life of prints as their purpose is to raise any glass or Perspex, to prevent it from touching the surface of the artwork directly.

 So how do I choose the right size?